whygithub-a/cyber-essentials-tutor/README.md

 * Supabase RPC for vector similarity search
 * Document chunks stored in Supabase
 * Assessment questions and rubrics stored in relational tables
-* Assessment attempts stored for progress tracking
+* Assessment attempts stored for progress and weak-points tracking

 Important tables include: